lapacek/go-rest-api-coding-challenge/README.md

 ## conclusion

-Focus on clean code & clean design principles and best practices and work quality was the most important factor.
+Focus on clean code & clean design principles and best practices and work quality was the most important factor for me.
 I decided to build a service from scratch with minimum third-party libraries.
+Just for fun.
-I had to pause my work after 48 hours, unfortunately.
+Unfortunatelly, I had to pause my work after 48 hours.
 The result is tagged by `2_days_of_dev` git tag.

 What remains: